Do you have health insurance for Canada?

 Always verify specific coverage details on the official Ontario government website if unsure.

-To qualify for OHIP for newcomers, you must meet specific eligibility criteria, including minimum qualifications set by the province.
+To qualify for OHIP as a newcomer, you must meet specific eligibility criteria, including minimum qualifications set by the province.
 These eligibility criteria ensure that only those who meet the minimum qualifications, such as residency and immigration status, can access health insurance coverage.

 Your Canadian citizenship status can also affect your eligibility for health insurance, as only certain citizenship or immigration categories qualify for OHIP.